Maharashtrian Wedding: Rituals, Traditions & Customs for Marathi Marriage

 Lajahoma

-For the final Marathi marriage rituals to commence, a sacred fire is ignited and the bride offers grains to the fire chanting three mantras repeated by the groom.
-The fourth mantra, however, is uttered silently only by the bride.
-After that, the bride’s parents worship the couple as avatars of Vishnu and Laxmi and the couple then tie a turmeric thread on each other’s hands.
+For the final Marathi marriage rituals to commence, a sacred fire is ignited, and the bride offers grains to the fire, chanting three mantras repeated by the groom.
+However, only the bride silently utters the fourth mantra.
+After that, the bride’s parents worship the couple as avatars of Vishnu and Laxmi, and the couple then tie a turmeric thread to each other’s hands.
 As a final touch, the groom ties the Mangalsutra around the bride’s neck and puts vermillion on her forehead.

 Saptapadhi

-Saying out loud the seven wedding vows, the couple together encircles the holy fire seven times while performing the Marathi marriage ritual of Saptapadi.
+After saying out loud the seven wedding vows, the couple encircles the holy fire seven times while performing the Marathi marriage ritual of Saptapadi.

 Karmasamapti

-The couple performs the Laxmi Pujan and worships until the fire puts out.
+The couple performs the Laxmi Pujan and worships until the fire goes out.
 The groom then gives the bride a new name.
-Finally, the brother of the bride teasingly twists the groom’s ear to remind him of his marital duties and the couple takes everyone’s blessings in the end.
+Finally, the bride's brother teasingly twists the groom’s ear to remind him of his marital duties, and the couple takes everyone’s blessings in the end.

 Here are the common Marathi marriage rituals that take place post-wedding in a traditional Marathi wedding: